k22jung/stereo_vision/README.md

 ## Running

-This is an Eclipse project, you may simply compile it or use `make` in the `Debug` folder.
+This is an Eclipse project, you may simply compile it.
 Run with argument `-h` for details on how to use.